ryantd42/NY-Legislative-Git/2023/A7319A-2023/bill.md

-  HAWLEY, LEMONDES, MAHER, MANKTELOW, MCGOWAN, MIKULIN, MILLER, MORINEL- LO, PALMESANO, PIROZZOLO, RA, REILLY, SIMPSON, SMULLEN, SMITH,  TAGUE, TANNOUSIS, WALSH -- read once and referred to the Committee on Govern- mental Operations
+  HAWLEY, LEMONDES, MAHER, MANKTELOW, MCGOWAN, MIKULIN, MILLER, MORINEL- LO, PALMESANO, PIROZZOLO, RA, REILLY, SIMPSON, SMULLEN, SMITH,  TAGUE, TANNOUSIS, WALSH -- read once and referred to the Committee on Govern- mental  Operations  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the executive law, in relation to directing the division of homeland security and emergency  services  to  develop  a  plan  to ensure  that  refugee  resettlement agencies monitor certain refugees;
   and directing the office for new Americans  to  conduct  a  background check  on  refugees;  to amend the social services law, in relation to requiring aliens admitted to the United States as refugees to register with the office of temporary and disability assistance; and  to  amend the  not-for-profit  corporation law, in relation to requiring refugee resettlement agencies to submit quarterly reports  to  the  bureau  of refugee  and immigrant assistance and requiring such agencies to moni- tor refugees for a certain period of time

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision  2  of  section  709  of the executive law is amended by adding a new paragraph (w) is added to read as follows:
   (W) DEVELOP AND IMPLEMENT A PLAN TO ENSURE THAT ALL REFUGEE  RESETTLE- MENT  AGENCIES COMPLY WITH THE REQUIREMENTS OF SECTION ONE THOUSAND FOUR HUNDRED THIRTEEN OF THE NOT-FOR-PROFIT CORPORATION LAW.
   § 2.
 Paragraphs (m) and (n) of subdivision 5 of section  94-b  of  the executive  law, as added by chapter 206 of the laws of 2014, are amended and a new paragraph (o) is added to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11317-02-3
+ A. 7319--A  2

   (m) Encourage and assist  local  governments  in  the  development  of activities to enhance civic engagement among immigrants and in immigrant communities; [and]

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11317-01-3
- A. 7319  2

   (n) Beginning in two thousand fifteen, by June fifteenth of each year, produce  a  report to the governor, the speaker of the assembly, and the temporary president of the  senate  describing  the  activities  of  the office, including but not limited to, summarizing calls received through the  hotline and website, information on ESOL training services provided by the office, the number of immigrants assisted through the opportunity